blockimperiumdao/godotblockchain/README.md

 You are now ready for connections to your Thirdweb AccountFactory and other Blockchain functionality in your game.

 NOTE: If you are using version control, ensure that the configuration is NOT committed to your version control repository by adding the file to your .gitignore

-## Usage

-There are a series of Blockchain nodes attached to the project which have reasonably clear purposes.
-The two that must be present are the BlockchainManager, which keeps track of the various contracts, and the BlockchainClient which is what will perform the actual connection to the blockchain using Thirdweb.
-This library does not provide simply functionality for calling contracts, it is intended as an integrated solution.

-## Getting Started

-In version 0.3, the best way to get started is to read the Unit Tests.
-Sorry, need some time to build out better documentation and some videos - which should be coming in a later version.